Embedding calculus and grope cobordism of knots: On left homotopy inverses

-In this description $Z$ can easily be seen as the iterated homotopy fibre in two different ways, that is, in the next diagram all rows and columns are homotopy fibre sequences:
+In this description $Z$ can easily be seen as the iterated homotopy fibre in two different ways, that is, in the next diagram all rows and columns are homotopy fibre sequences (cf.\ Lemma~\ref{lem:iterated}):

 The two dotted maps are $p_1(x_0,x_s,y_t,x_{s,t})=(x_0,y_t)$ and $p_2(x_0,x_s,y_t,x_{s,t})=(x_0,x_s)$.
-Since $l r\simeq\Id_X$, the homotopy fibre $\hofib(lr)=X\times_{l r}\Path_*X$ is contractible, so $p_1$ is a weak equivalence.
+Since $l r\simeq\Id_X$, the homotopy fibre $\hofib(lr)$ is contractible, so $p_1$ is a weak equivalence.
 On the other hand, the path space $\Path_*X=\hofib(\Id_X)$ is also contractible, so we immediately have

+where $d_Z$ is the connecting map in the bottom row of the diagram.
+Therefore, we have